aclave1/treact/README.md

 Here are some contrived examples which highlight various features

-Some real world examples:
+Some real world use cases:

-- [] building a file explorer using custom templates and callbacks
+- building a file explorer
-- [] building a context menu using custom templates and callbacks
+- building a context menu

 # Api